10 Stars That 'American Idol' Rejected

 prevnextAlan Ritchson

 Alan Ritchson famously performed a striptease during the third season of American Idol, and made it to Hollywood.
 After getting rejected, he went on to start an acting and modeling career.
 He famously played Aquaman in Smallville, and voices Raphael in the new Teenage Mutant Ninja Turtles films.
-He will return to the DC universe in Titans, playing Hank Hall/Hawk in a recurring role.
+He returned to the DC universe in Titans, playing Hank Hall/Hawk in a recurring role.

 prevnextAmber Riley